-A pilot survey was conducted throughout July 2013.
+A pilot survey was conducted throughout in July and August 2016.
 A one-month enumerator training was conducted from end of August to September before enumeration.

 For the 27 predominantly rural districts, the survey calendar for 12 months is divided into 10 cycles, and each cycle is divided into two sub-cycles, for a total of 20 enumeration periods of 16 days each.
 Each enumerator visited a group of 3 sample households every other day.
 A team of enumerators covers two sample EAs in each sub-cycle, or four EAs during a full cycle.
 In other words, each sample household in rural districts was visited 8 times over a period of 16 days.
 Questionnaire section 8Aiii, 8B and 8C were asked on every visit, while the other sections were spread out over the 8 visits (e.g. section 0-3 during 1st visit; section 4, 5a-5d, 8Ai, 8Aii during 2nd visit; section 5e, 6a-6c on 3rd visit; section 6d-6f on 4th visit; section 7a-7c on 5th visit; section 7d-7h on 6th visit; section 9 on 7th visit; section 10 on 8th visit).